 Given these problems, it seems wise to take a more strategic and developmental approach to the development, deployment and use of performance measurement systems for the purposes of improving school performance.
 This will come as a disappointment to those who hope that simple changes in data systems and systems of accountability tied to those data systems will produce a significant change in educational efficiency and effectiveness.
 But as Oliver Wendell Holmes once observed: “I don’t give a fig for the simplicity on this side of complexity.
 But I would give my life for the simplicity on the other side of complexity.”

 We are at one side of the complexity that must be addressed in developing and using performance measurement systems to improve the quality of the educational system.
 Perhaps the best that can be said about our current position, is that we have made a determined start.
 We have pushed hard and succeeded in establishing the principle of accountability, and the role that performance measurement can play in the creation of appropriate and useful systems of accountability.
 We have made significant investments in the technology of assessing student knowledge and achievement, and are beginning to understand the properties of the tests we are using.
-We have begin the process of exploring how educational testing can be fitted into managerial systems that can animate and guide schools towards improved performance, and have begun to understand both the risks and benefits of doing so with imperfect measurements, and imperfect managerial systems.
+We have begun the process of exploring how educational testing can be fitted into managerial systems that can animate and guide schools towards improved performance, and have begun to understand both the risks and benefits of doing so with imperfect measurements, and imperfect managerial systems.
 But all that means is that we are have our toes in the water.
 We are not even up to our ankles yet.

 The purpose of this note is help explore, develop, and exploit the potential of performance measurement for those who manage schools, those who use the schools, those who oversee the managers of the schools and the school systems on behalf of the public, and those who would like to help improve educational performance by further development and testing of using performance measurement and management systems to help animate and guide performance.
 We take neither the position that all is well with current performance measurement and management systems, and that all we have to do is to spread the use of the current crude methods around the world; nor the position that the performance of the educational system is such that its results can never be fully observed, and that the best way to manage educational systems is to rely on the professional commitments and capacities of a dedicated group of managers, principals and teachers.
 We are not satisfied with the current methods of measuring the performance of schools.
 And we are not satisfied with the idea of leaving the professionals to do it all by themselves.
 We are seeking a way of using performance measurement that can meet public demands for accountability, reliably reflect the values that citizens would like to see produced by and reflected in the educational system that they use and support, engage the whole-hearted commitment of the professionals we are relying on to do the important work of educating our children, and create a context in which their excellent work can be recognized and appreciated, and they can continue to learn how to improve.
-The way forward is neither to enshrine current methods of accountability, nor to deny the possibility of creating useful performance measurement systems.
+The way forward is neither to enshrine current methods of accountability, nor to deny the possibility of creating useful performance measurement systems, but is to suggest that the need to determine the quality of progress is great.

 SECTION I: A Strategic Approach to Performance Measurement: The Development of a Public Value Scorecard for Schools and School Systems